A Close Inspection of My Personal Library By, Makayla Berry

-Volunteer editor Makayla Berry reflects on how she turns to her personal book collection for comfort.
-This post is part of 805's "My Home Library" blog that features essays by writers who are sheltering in place during the Covid-19 pandemic.
-805 is proudly published by the Manatee County Public Library System.
-We hope this blog will help Manatee County residents show off their home libraries, find comfort in books, and feel a connection to the library during this difficult time.
+Volunteer editor Makayla Berry turns to her personal library for comfort and inspiration.
+This post is part of for 805’s “My Home Library” blog series that features posts by writers and artists enjoying their home libraries during the Covid-19 pandemic.
+Since 805 is published by the Manatee County Public Library System, and since most libraries have closed due to the pandemic, we hope this blog series will help people show off their home libraries, find comfort in books, and feel a connection to the library during this difficult time.

 As you can see, I have managed to create a pretty decent collection for my personal library.
 With a meticulous blend of memorabilia with actual literature, I have organized and re-organized my library more times than I can count.

 My book cases have provided me with a sense of solace and purpose in these trying times.
 I can comb through the skeletons and bones and spines of my books and see that I have so many worlds and realities at my fingertips.
 I can see how my manga, my young adult literature, my chapbooks, and my mandated philosophical readings from undergrad can all work together to make me see the meaning in my own life, meaning that’s been difficult to find lately.
 Every door I had nine days ago now seems to be closed, and my life is beginning to feel like the prologue to a bad dystopian novel.
 (You know the ones, with the “I’m not like everyone” female protagonist who by herself has to save the world only to be thoroughly distracted by two brutally handsome but different male protagonists who she swears don’t define her character but, in actuality hide the flatness that is her character?
 Yeah, those ones.)

 But my amazing personal library shows me how open my world can be.
 All of these doors

 have shut themselves in my face and they’ve left a nasty mark on my nose.
 Even though most of the doors cannot and should not be open again, my books prove to me that bigger and better things are waiting at another closed door I just need to open.